planeasy-webgis/planeasy-crowdsourcing-framework/README.md

 1. **Prepare your questionnaire**
    - Use the **PlanEasy Questionnaire Builder** to design your survey.
    - Follow the structure of existing schemas (see the [PlanEasy Questionnaires Folder](../questionnaires/README.md)).
-   - Export your questionnaire as a JSON file with version and metadata.
+   - Export your questionnaire as a JSON file including version and metadata.

 2. **Configure your database**
    - Your team creates and manages its own **Firestore** **or** **MongoDB** instance.
    - The schema **must** follow [`docs/DATA_ARCHITECTURE.md`](docs/DATA_ARCHITECTURE.md).
-   - PlanEasy provides configuration guidance and validation checks for compatibility.
+   - PlanEasy provides configuration guidance and validation tools to ensure compatibility.
-   - All responses are stored **in pseudonymized form**, aligned with GDPR and FAIR.
+   - All responses are stored **in pseudonymized form**, aligned with GDPR and FAIR standards.

 3. **Distribute your survey link**
    - PlanEasy provides a **dedicated web or mobile URL** for each questionnaire.